thrasher-corp/gocryptotrader/backtester/plugins/strategies/README.md

 ## Strategies package overview

 ### Designing a strategy

 - File must contain `main` package
 - Custom strategy plugins must adhere to the strategy.Handler interface.
-See the [strategy.Handler interface documentation](./backtester/eventhandlers/strategies/README.md) for more information.
+See the [strategy.Handler interface documentation](../../../backtester/eventhandlers/strategies/README.md) for more information.
 - Must contain function `func GetStrategies() []strategy.Handler` to return a slice of implemented `strategy.Handler`.
   - If only using one custom strategy, can simply `return []strategy.Handler{&customStrategy{}}`.

 ### Building

-See [here](./backtester/plugins/README.md) for details on how to build the plugin file.
+See the [plugin build instructions](../../../backtester/plugins/README.md) for details on how to build the plugin file.

 ### Running

 Plugins can only be loaded via Linux, macOS and WSL.
 Windows itself is not supported.

 To run a strategy you will need to use the following flags when running the GoCryptoTrader Backtester: